 America Radio 1260AM/94.3FM announces the hiring of Nelson Rubio for its Morning Drive show

-MIAMI, April 14, 2023 /PRNewswire/ -- America Radio is proud to welcome Nelson Rubio to the America Radio Family, Nelson has been the market leader over the past four years in Miami on radio Monday to Friday 6am-10am with *Hispanics 35+.
+MIAMI, April 14, 2023 /PRNewswire-HISPANIC PR WIRE/ -- America Radio is proud to welcome Nelson Rubio to the America Radio Family, Nelson has been the market leader over the past four years in Miami on radio Monday to Friday 6am-10am with *Hispanics 35+.
 His unique knowledge of the political landscape and his untiring local and national news coverage delivers the content that the Miami radio listeners demand.

 America Radio operates 1260AM and 94.3FM under an LMA agreement with El Dorado Broadcasting inc.